Anan51/TDTbot/wit_data/zones/gates/encounters/the_tree.md

 -------------
 tdt$tree_leave

 You think that the tree is too good to be true.
 You decide to leave it be... however the wildlife seems to have noticed this as a perfect opportunity to make you into a feeding frenzy.
-(Summon 3 Champions_landing_enemy and make them into majors)
+(Summon 10 `tdt$champions_landing_enemy` )

 -------------
 tdt$tree_prune